-- 1.1 The University will charge tuition fees at the maximum allowable rate (£3,145 per year in 2008/9) for all full-time home UK/EU students on full-time undergraduate programmes including the Foundation year. - 1.2 The University will charge tuition fees at the maximum allowable rate (£3,145 per year in 2008/9) for all home UK/EU students on full-time PGCE programmes. - 1.3 Tuition fees for students on a year abroad or placement year will be charged at half the normal fee (£1,570, in 2008/9) in accordance with the Statutory Instrument relating to tuition fee levels. - 1.4 Undergraduate tuition fee levels will increase each year in line with inflation and as agreed by Parliament, in line with the provisions of the HE Act.
+- 1.1 The University will charge tuition fees at the maximum allowable rate (£3,290 per year in 2010-11) for all full-time home UK/EU students on full-time undergraduate programmes including the Foundation year. - 1.2 The University will charge tuition fees at the maximum allowable rate (£3,290 per year in 2010-11) for all home UK/EU students on full-time PGCE programmes. - 1.3 Tuition fees for students on a year abroad or placement year will be charged at half the normal fee (£1,645 per year in 2010-11) in accordance with the Statutory Instrument relating to tuition fee levels. - 1.4 Undergraduate tuition fee levels will increase each year in line with inflation and as agreed by Parliament, in line with the provisions of the HE Act.